-Two other states, Virginia and Colorado, have passed their own comprehensive privacy laws to go into effect on January 1, 2023.
-Like the CCPA and CPRA, Virginia's Consumer Data Protection Act ("CDPA") and the Colorado Privacy Act ("CPA") regulates the collection, use and processing of personal information relating to Virginia and Colorado residents respectively, and grants certain privacy rights to those residents.
-The CDPA and CPA also have key differences, such as requiring affirmative consent before businesses may process sensitive personal information and requiring data protection assessments.
-Other states are expected to consider and potentially pass similar privacy laws in 2022.
+Four other states - Virginia, Colorado, Connecticut, and Utah - have passed their own comprehensive privacy laws to go into effect in 2023.
+Like the CCPA and CPRA, these laws regulate the collection, use, processing, and sharing of personal information relating to residents of each state respectively, and grants certain privacy rights to those residents.
+The new state laws also have key differences from the CCPA and CPRA, such as requiring affirmative consent before businesses may process sensitive personal information, requiring data protection assessments, and requiring contracts between data controllers and data processors that direct data processors to assist data controllers in performing their obligations, as well as other differences among them.
+Each law is enforceable by its own state's attorney general - for example, violation of the Virginia or Utah laws will cost up to \$7,500 per violation - and none include an explicit private right of action.
+Other states are expected to consider and potentially pass similar privacy laws in 2023.

-We are also subject to international privacy laws and regulations, many of which, such as the General Data Privacy Regulation ("GDPR") and national laws implementing or supplementing the GDPR, such as the United Kingdom Data Protection Law 2018 (which retains key features of GDPR post-Brexit), are significantly more stringent than those currently enforced in the United States.
+Certain aspects of our business and/or the data it collects is may also be subject to international privacy laws and regulations, many of which, such as the General Data Privacy Regulation ("GDPR") and national laws implementing or supplementing the GDPR, such as the United Kingdom Data Protection Law 2018 (which retains key features of GDPR post-Brexit), as well as the EU's Privacy and Electronic Communications Directive ("ePrivacy Directive"), are significantly more stringent than those currently enforced in the United States.
 The GDPR requires companies to meet requirements regarding the handling of personal data of individuals located in the European Economic Area (the "EEA").
 The GDPR imposes mandatory data breach notification requirements subject to a 72-hour notification deadline.
 The GDPR also includes significant penalties for noncompliance, which may result in monetary penalties of up to the higher of €20.0 million or 4% of a group's worldwide turnover for the preceding financial year for the most serious violations.
-The GDPR and other similar regulations require companies to give specific types of notice and informed consent is required for the placement of a cookie or similar technologies on a user's device for online tracking for behavioral advertising and other purposes and for direct electronic marketing, and the GDPR also imposes additional conditions in order to satisfy such consent, such as a prohibition on pre-checked tick boxes and bundled consents.
+The GDPR and other similar regulations such as the ePrivacy Directive and related member state regulations and directives require companies to give specific types of notice and informed consent is in many cases required for the placement of a cookie or similar technologies on a user's device for online tracking for behavioral advertising and other purposes and for direct electronic marketing, and the GDPR also imposes additional conditions in order to satisfy such consent, such as a prohibition on pre-checked tick boxes and bundled consents.
 Enforcement of the GDPR and related regulations varies by each EU Member State and is ongoing.
-Further laws and regulations on these topics are forthcoming, including the Regulation on Privacy and Electronic Communications ("ePrivacy Regulation"), Digital Services Act ("DSA"), and Digital Markets Act ("DMA").
+Further laws and regulations on these topics are forthcoming, including the ePrivacy Directive's proposed successor, the Regulation on Privacy and Electronic Communications ("ePrivacy Regulation"), as well as the Digital Services Act ("DSA") and Digital Markets Act ("DMA").
 The GDPR may increase our responsibility and liability in relation to personal data that we process where that processing is subject to the GDPR.
-In addition, we may be required to put in place additional mechanisms to ensure compliance with the GDPR requirements as implemented by individual countries.
-Compliance with the GDPR will be a rigorous and time-intensive process that may increase our cost of doing business or require us to change our business practices.
+In addition, we may be required to put in place additional mechanisms to ensure compliance with the GDPR, including GDPR requirements as implemented by individual countries.
+Compliance with the GDPR will be a rigorous and time-intensive process that may increas